ECCC-CSSP/B/README.md

 Clone the project to your C:\

+### Note
+#### To do --- Properly test the apps using C:\B\EstimatePI\EstimatePI.Tests and other test projects not yet created
+#### When using Number of Darts bigger than int max then there is an error showing up.
+To solve this we would just need to change the int to long to declare the NumberOfDart or DartCount variable

 ### It will create C:\B\EstimatePI\EstimatePI
    Dotnet core 3.1 dll use to generate random x and y and calculate distance if distance is less than 1 than point is within the circle